Fiveable

 Before you borrow, you can set yourself up for a better deal by:

 • Comparing lenders.
-Different banks offer different rates.
-Even a half-percent difference on a mortgage adds up to thousands of dollars over the life of the loan.
+Different lenders offer different rates, and even a small difference on a mortgage can add up to thousands of dollars over the life of the loan.

 • Making a down payment.
-A down payment is when you use your own savings to pay part of the purchase upfront.
+A down payment is when you use your own income or savings to pay part of the purchase upfront.
 If you put $5,000 down on a $25,000 car, you only need to borrow $20,000.
-Lenders love down payments because it means you're sharing the risk, and they'll usually reward you with a lower interest rate.
+Lenders tend to reward down payments with better terms because you are sharing the risk.

 When Debt Gets Unmanageable

-Sometimes debt spirals out of control despite a person's best efforts.
+Sometimes debt grows out of control despite a person's best efforts.
 When that happens, there are still options.
-Debt management assistance programs (often run by nonprofits) help borrowers negotiate with lenders and set up realistic repayment plans.
+Debt management assistance can help borrowers negotiate with lenders and set up realistic repayment plans.

-In extreme cases, borrowers can file for bankruptcy, a legal process that wipes out some debts and helps the borrower create a structured plan to repay others.
-Bankruptcy isn't a free pass: it stays on your credit report for years and makes future borrowing much harder and more expensive.
-But it's a legal safety net for people facing serious consequences like property seizures, where lenders take back collateral (a car, a house) because of unpaid debt.
+In serious cases, borrowers can file for bankruptcy, a legal process that eliminates some debts and helps the borrower set up a plan to repay others.
+Bankruptcy is not a free pass: it can make future borrowing harder and more expensive.
+But it is a legal safety net for people facing serious consequences like property seizures, where lenders take back collateral (such as a car or house) because of unpaid debt.

 Vocabulary